MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 The `userId` is unique to your bot ID and a particular user.
 You cannot reuse the `userId` between bots.
 The `channelId` is global.
 However, your bot must be installed in the team before you can send a proactive message to a channel.

+After you have the user or channel information, you must create the conversation.

 ## Create the conversation

-After you have the user or channel information, you need to create the conversation if it does not exist or you do not know the `conversationId`.
+You must create the conversation if it does not exist or you do not know the `conversationId`.
 You must only create the conversation once and store the `conversationId` value or `conversationReference` object.

+After the conversation is created, you must get the conversation ID.

 ## Get the conversation ID

-After the conversation is created, use either the `conversationReference` object or `conversationId` and `tenantId` to send the message.
+Use either the `conversationReference` object or `conversationId` and `tenantId` to send the message.
 You can get this ID by either creating the conversation or storing it from any activity sent to you from that context.
 Store this ID for reference.

+After you get the appropriate address information, you can send your message.

 ## Send the message

-After you get the appropriate address information, you can send your message.
-If you are using the SDK, you must use the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call.
+If you are using the SDK, you must use the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call to send the message.
 You must set the `conversationParameters` correctly to successfully send your message.
 See [examples](#examples) or use one of the samples listed in [code samples](#code-samples).

+Now that you have sent the proactive message, you must follow these best practices while sending proactive messages for better information exchange between users and the bot.

 ## Best practices for proactive messaging